 publications

-The underemployment trap, 2024, forthcoming at Journal of Monetary Economics.
+The underemployment trap, 2025, Journal of Monetary Economics, 155.
 With Jie Duan.

 Skill loss during unemployment and the scarring effects of the COVID-19 pandemic, 2024, Labour Economics, 88.
 With Victor Ortego-Marti.
 [Working paper].